RachelSa/regenerating-dinosaurs/README.md

 ## Tutorial Overview

-Some applications need tasks to occur at set intervals (such as hourly or daily).
+Some applications need tasks to occur at set intervals.
 Examples of this may include:
-  - A daily check for users whose annual account needs renewal
+  - A daily check for users whose annual subscription needs renewal
   - An hourly update of forecast data for a weather-related app
-  - A calculation of an app's top trending hashtag every ten minutes
+  - A recalculation of an app's top trending hashtag every ten minutes

-A task simply performs an action, such as sending an email to users.
+A task is simply an action that can be executed in a code block, such as sending an email to users.
 A task could also insert, update, or delete information from the application's database.

 For Ruby on Rails applications, these tasks are called rake tasks.
 The ruby code that performs tasks is written in a file with a .rake extension, called a rake file.